pimvanriezen/jsh/README.md

 ![Screenshot](doc/img/ss1.png "JSH in action")

-# JSH - A cleaner environment for your dirty jobs
+# JSH - A cleaner environment for your dirty low-end jobs

 A lot of work on a typical Unix system still gets performed by the system shell interpreter.
 Look under the hood of your average system, and you will